Microscopy New Zealand Conference 2024

 Monday 2nd December

 - Image analysis: FIJI for Beginners.
 Run by Dr. Paul McMillan.
 University of Melbourne.
-Image analysis: FIJI for Beginners (part 1).
-Sponsored by Microscopy New Zealand (includes lunch).
+This full day course is sponsored by Microscopy New Zealand.

 Friday 6th December